bazilinskyy/group-trust/gtrust-unity/coupled-sim/Assets/_SOSXR/coupled-sim_SoFar.md

 - Created new Roles: Automated Fron Passenger / Backseat Passenger, with same spawn points to the Manual version, used same settings as Manual (Passive Passenger)
 - Set camera index of all Autonomous to 0 (was 1), just like it is in Manual

+## Others
-In de Manual car moet er geen BoxCollider op de main prefab parent (aan) staan.
+Toggled the HMIs to be off (done in ClientHMIController.cs) In de Manual car moet er geen BoxCollider op de main prefab parent (aan) staan.
 Deze is alleen nodig (en ook echt nodig) op de Automated car

+## WIP
+Also have the driven participant not be tied to the wheel but be able to move their hands

 # 19-09-2024